 - The “core competency model”: This model was developed by Prahalad and Hamel and refers to the strategic core competencies of an organization.
 It focuses on the specific capabilities, resources, and technologies that make an organization unique and give it competitive advantage.

 The advantages of competence development

-With a fast-paced, digitized world in constant flux, skills development is essential.
-The advantages for the employee are obvious:
+In a fast-paced, digitalized, ever-changing world, skills development is essential.
+The advantages for employees are obvious:

-- Employees will enjoy what they do.
-It is only through continuous training that it is possible to become and remain a subject matter expert in a particular field.
+- Employees will have ban what they do.
+Only through continuous training is it possible to become and remain an expert in a particular field.

 - Competence development also means improved self-organization.
 Employees acquire knowledge themselves by obtaining information.

 - Competence development leads to increased satisfaction among employees.
-If they are deployed according to their expertise, skills and abilities, this means appreciation.
+If they are deployed in accordance with their expertise, skills and abilities, this means they are valued.
 The result: satisfied employees work more effectively and are more motivated.